Orange County Car Accident Lawyer

 Part of the documentation after a car accident is witness testimonies.
 A police report may gather witness information, but it’s important for you to talk to them as well.

 Other people on the road see car accidents happen.
 If these witnesses stuck around to help out, talk to them and get their contact information.

 The more witness testimonies you have, the stronger your claim will be.
-A car accident lawyer will reach out to these people who play a key role in protecting your rights.
+An Orange County car accident lawyer will reach out to these people who play a key role in protecting your rights.

 Receive Medical Care

 If you don’t seek medical attention, the insurance company you file a claim with could say that you weren’t injured in the accident.
 To protect your rights, always receive medical care after a car accident.

 Be honest with a doctor about any pain or discomfort you are feeling, this includes emotional distress.
 Even if you don’t think you have injuries, something could manifest over time.